waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     - Reading the museum sign at (16, 10) and then immediately speaking to the Super Nerd at (28, 18) yielded no new dialogue.
 (Agent Hypothesis #4 FAILED)
     - Having the player's Pikachu interact with the NPC Pikachu at (27, 17) yielded no new dialogue or event.
 (Agent Hypothesis #5 FAILED)

-## Main Quest: The Ghost of Lavender Town
-- **Objective:** Investigate the strange occurrences in POKéMON TOWER.
-- **Status:** In Progress.
-Investigation of the tower is complete.
-Next step is to speak with Mr. Fuji.
-- **Key Finding:** The SILPH SCOPE is required to unmask the GHOSTs.
-I possess this item.
-- **Clue:** A Little Girl in the Pokémon Center mentioned that CUBONE's mother was killed by TEAM ROCKET.

 # II.
 Key Discoveries & Lessons Learned
 - **Critical Directive Failure - Deferral of Tasks (CRITICAL):** I have repeatedly deferred critical maintenance tasks. **Lesson Reinforced:** All maintenance and data management tasks are the absolute highest priority and MUST be performed successfully in the current turn.
 - **Game Corner Entry Failure (CRITICAL):** Became stuck in a loop attempting to enter the Celadon Game Corner. **Lesson:** If a specific path is repeatedly blocked, do not persist.
 Re-evaluate, check for alternate routes, or pivot to a different high-priority goal.